-In 2006, North Korea conducted an underground test of a nuclear weapon in its own territory.
+In 2006, North Korea conducted an underground nuclear test in its own territory.
 South Korean reports of seismic activity appeared to confirm the test.
 With that detonation (not to mention the subsequent 2009 test), North Korea joined the ranks of the world's atomic powers.

 The official press release accompanying North Korea's 2006 test stated, "It has been confirmed that there was no such danger as radioactive emission in the course of the nuclear test."